 Bone grafting is a surgical procedure that can rebuild your jaw after you have suffered from jawbone deterioration.
-Dr. Wade Peers in Park City, UT, performs each bone grafting procedure with expert care, advanced techniques, and state-of-the-art technology, ensuring that your treatment is streamlined and convenient.
+Dr. Lifferth in Park City, UT, performs each bone grafting procedure with expert care, advanced techniques, and state-of-the-art technology, ensuring that your treatment is streamlined and convenient.
 Bone grafting can help Park City Oral Surgery patients who have lost bone due to trauma, severe tooth decay, periodontal disease, or tooth loss.
 This surgery is often a prerequisite procedure for patients desiring dental implants because it can create a solid foundation for implant posts and increase the chances for successful treatment.

 Bone grafting can take tissue from your chin to rebuild your jaw and restore your candidacy for dental implants.

 Dr. Lifferth generally performs oral surgery procedures at our private operating facility, saving you time and money from booking additional appointments with multiple doctors.
 He can also perform more extensive procedures at the local Park City Medical Center.
 During your initial consultation, Dr. Lifferth will determine which location will better serve your needs and improve your results.

 Our team will use advanced technology to take highly accurate, 3-D scans of your jaw and oral structure.
 With these images, Dr. Lifferth can diagnose the severity of bone loss so there are no surprises during the bone grafting procedure.
 He will also take time to explain the procedure in detail, providing you with pre-surgical and post-surgical instructions to follow to ensure a smooth recovery.